-Prerequisite(s): SPED 582 or permission of instructor.
+Prerequisite(s): SPED 582 with a grade of C or higher, or graduate status.

 Notes: Graduate students may enroll for certification.
 Offered in fall.

 582. Mental Retardation (3).

 An in-depth study of the characteristics of individuals with mental retardation including but not limited to intelligence variables, learning factors and family issues.
 Prerequisite(s): Admission to Teacher Education Program or graduate status.